Mission Trip Information

 • Personal favorite snack foods

-• Personal money for snacks, souvenirs, etc.
+• Personal money for snacks, souvenirs, etc. (if cash, be sure you bring clean, crisp new bills)

 • Charger for phone/tablet – bring a plug adapter that converts to the rounded prongs for Europe.